skrey/yellow-extensions/plugins/include/README.md

-Include plugin 0.5.1
+Include plugin 0.5.2
 ====================
-Include information in content files.
+Include text in content files.

 How do I install this?
 ----------------------